-- Flash drive(s) will be provided by test proctor. - ◆ Upon entering the test room, choose or locate your seat and begin setup of your dictation/steno equipment only.
-All other equipment, including transcribing equipment, cell phones, and other electronic equipment, must be turned off and left in closed briefcases or handbags and placed in the area designated by the test proctor for storage of personal belongings.
+- Flash drives will be provided by test proctor. - Upon entering the test room, choose or find your seat and begin setup of your dictation/steno equipment only.
+All other equipment, including transcribing equipment, cell phones, and other electronic equipment, must be turned off and left in closed briefcases or handbags and placed in the area named by the test proctor for storage of personal belongings.
 No items may be left around or under the desks.
 All aisles must be kept clear.
 The sound of a cell phone during the test process shall result in disqualification.

-- ◆ During the audio portion of the test, should a common disturbance occur such as a book falling, a door slamming, etc., you should continue your dictation.
-If such a disturbance occurs, the person who misses the fewest words will set the standard, and everyone will be credited with that number of words. - Applicant shall not leave the exam site with a copy of the exam in any form, electronic or otherwise, and a representative of the Board will watch the deletion of the exam from all equipment, including all backup files created by your CAT software. - ◆ Transcripts will no longer be printed at test site but may be printed for proofreading purposes only. - ♦ Test results will be emailed to the Applicant. - ♦ The Applicant who successfully passes the certification test will be required to attend an orientation class for new reporters.
-The date, time, and place will be included in the notification of test results to Applicant.
+- During the audio part of the test, should a common disturbance occur such as a book falling, a door slamming, etc., you should continue your dictation.
+If such a disturbance occurs, the person who misses the fewest words will set the standard, and everyone will be credited with that number of words. - Applicant shall not leave the exam site with a copy of the exam in any form, electronic or otherwise, and a representative of the Board will watch the deletion of the exam from all equipment, including all backup files created by your CAT software. - Transcripts will not be printed by Applicants at the test site, but may be printed for proofreading purposes only and must be turned in. - > Test results will be emailed to the Applicant. - The Applicant who successfully passes the certification exam will be required to attend an orientation class for new reporters.
+The date, time, and place will be included in the notification of test results to Applicant. - Any Applicant who fails one or more sections of the exam may request a review which will be provided either by phone or in person.